yegor256/blog/_drafts/di.md

  * Making injector a global singleton

-If we put all of them aside, all we have left is a constructor injection explained above.
-And how does it help us?
+If we put all of them aside, all we have left is the constructor injection explained above.
+And how does that help us?
 Why do we need it?
 Why can't we use plain old `new` in the main class of the application?

-The container we created simply adds more lines to the code base or even more files, if we use XML.
+The container we created simply adds more lines to the code base, or even more files, if we use XML.
 And it doesn't add anything, except an additional complexity.
-We should always remember where to look for if we have a question: "What database is used as an argument of a Budget?"
+We should always remember this if we have the question: "What database is used as an argument of a Budget?"

 ## The Right Way